-Before deciding to exclude, the Head Teacher should:
+Before deciding to exclude, the Head of School should:

-- 1. consider all the relevant facts and firm evidence - 2. allow the pupil to give their version of events - 3. check whether an incident appeared to be provoked by racial or sexual harassment - 4. consult others if necessary - 5. keep detailed notes at all stages
+- 1. Consider all the relevant facts and firm evidence - 2.
+Allow the pupil to give their version of events - 3.
+Check whether an incident appeared to be provoked by racial or sexual harassment - 4.
+Consult others if necessary - 5.
+Keep detailed notes at all stages